lupyuen/iot-mission/README.md

 1. [_"Visual Programming with Embedded Rust?
 Yes we can with Apache Mynewt and Google Blockly!"_](https://medium.com/@ly.lee/visual-programming-with-embedded-rust-yes-we-can-with-apache-mynewt-and-google-blockly-8b67ef7412d7?source=friends_link&sk=353fb92b6f20ebf885ff5c9be44fd6f2)

-My choice for Embedded Programming: Rust with Apache Mynewt on STM32 Blue Pill or Nordic nRF52
+My choice for Embedded Programming: Rust with Apache Mynewt on STM32 Blue Pill or Nordic nRF52, plus Visual Studio Code.
+Programming for drivers may still need C. I'm keen to roll out Visual Rust but it's hard for me to do this alone.
+Lemme know if you can help!

 ## [8] Current Projects